mnmjh1215/diya-CartoonGAN/README.md

 [Presentation](./images/meet-up.pdf) (in Korean)

 According to FID, CartoonGAN is better than CycleGAN, and our modified CartoonGAN is the best.
-(FID is smaller if two set of images are similar)
+(FID is smaller if two sets of images are similar)

 |                           | CycleGAN | CartoonGAN | CartoonGAN-modified |
 |---------------------------|----------|------------|---------------------|
 | FID with animation images | 108.69   | 100.30     | 95.50               |
 | FID with photo images     | 76.13    | 80.96      | 81.91               |

+Results of modified CycleGANs are not presented, because they showed little improvement.

 #### Images